 If you are buying a lottery ticket, there are exactly three options:

-- It’s entertainment
+- It’s entertainment.

-- You’ve done some math
+- You’ve done some math.

-- You’re a sucker
+- You’re a sucker.

-Think you can beat the lottery?
+That in mind – do you think you can beat the lottery?